patrick-kidger/equinox/docs/faq.md

 The resolution is simple: just don't store the same object in multiple places in the PyTree.

-## I cannot feed higher-order tensors (with batch dimensions or others) into my layers
+## I cannot feed higher-order tensors (e.g. with batch dimensions) into my model.

-It is quite common for deep learning frameworks like PyTorch to support higher-order tensors as inputs.
+Use [`jax.vmap`](https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html#jax.vmap).
+This maps arbitrary JAX operations -- including any Equinox module -- over additional dimensions.

-For example, if `x` is a vector of shape `(..., d_in)`, the following PyTorch code
+For example if `x` is an array/tensor of shape `(..., d_in)`, the following code in PyTorch:

 ```python
 import torch